trishume/sympy-wiki-with-svn/GSoC-2011-Application:-Vladimir-Perić:-Porting-to-Python-3.md

 ## Further reading

 [zzzeek's guide to Python 3 porting](http://techspot.zzzeek.org/2011/01/24/zzzeek-s-guide-to-python-3-porting/): The guide linked to in the synopsis.
 It has a detailed description of the process, including the more practical questions, as well as links to further resources.

+[Official Porting to Python 3 guide](http://docs.python.org/dev/howto/pyporting.html#use-2to3): Further information related to supporting specific versions of Python, and other information.